≡ Menu

 average burial cost

-There’s very little free in life, and that includes dying.
-Whether you prepare for it or leave the burden entirely to your friends and family, someone is going to have to pay for your final expenses and funeral.
-And if nobody does, then you will be subject to a pauper’s funeral courtesy of the state.
+Few things in this life are free, and that includes dying.
+Whether you prepare for it or leave the burden to your friends and family, someone must pay for your final expenses and funeral.
+And if nobody does, you will be subject to a pauper’s funeral courtesy of the state.

-That is why we took the time to rank our favorite final expense and burial insurance companies—we do the research, you reap the rewards.
-Our goal is to make it as easy as possible for you to get the insurance in place to take care of your funeral and pay for your burial.
+That is why we took the time to rank our favorite final expense and burial insurance companies—we do the research, and you reap the rewards.
+We aim to make it as easy as possible for you to get the insurance to take care of your funeral and pay for your burial.

 How Much Does Each Aspect of a Funeral/Burial Cost?